Nobel Memorial Prize in Economic Sciences: Award nomination and selection process

 According to its official website, the Royal Swedish Academy of Sciences "administers a researcher exchange with academies in other countries and publishes six scientific journals.
 Every year the Academy awards the Nobel Prizes in Physics and in Chemistry, the Prize in Economic Sciences, the Crafoord Prize and a number of other large prizes".

 Each September the Academy's Economics Prize Committee, which consists of five elected members, "sends invitations to thousands of scientists, members of academies and university professors in numerous countries, asking them to nominate candidates for the Prize in Economics for the coming year.
 Members of the Academy and former laureates are also authorised to nominate candidates."
 All proposals and their supporting evidence must be received before February 1.
 The proposals are reviewed by the Prize Committee and specially appointed experts.
 Before the end of September, the committee chooses potential laureates.
 If there is a tie, the chairman of the committee casts the deciding vote.

 Members of the Royal Swedish Academy of Sciences vote in mid-October to determine the next laureate or laureates of the Prize in Economics.
-As with the Nobel Prizes, no more than three people can share the prize for a given year; they must still be living at the time of the Prize announcement in October; and information about Prize nominations cannot be disclosed publicly for 50 years.
+As with the Nobel Prizes, no more than three people can share the prize for a given year; they must still be living at the time of the Prize announcement in October; and information about nominations, including the names of nominees and nominators and related investigations and opinions, cannot be disclosed publicly or privately for 50 years.

 Like the Nobel laureates in physics, chemistry, physiology or medicine, and literature, each laureate in Economics receives a diploma, gold medal, and monetary grant award document from the King of Sweden at the annual Nobel Prize Award Ceremony in Stockholm, on the anniversary of Nobel's death (December 10).